 In the paleo movement, people talk a lot about paleo perfectionism and how it’s better to follow the 80/20 rule, to take the pressure off and make the lifestyle sustainable.
 This means you follow the rules 80% of the time, and break them when needed.
 If you’re following paleo for weight loss or to tweak some minor health issues, this might work.
 Unfortunately, if you have an autoimmune disease, it doesn’t.
-We have to follow the 100% rule, and I get it: that sucks.
+During the elimination phase of the paleo autoimmune protocol, we have to follow the 100% rule, and I get it: that sucks.
 It’s a lot of pressure, but the stakes are high and the rewards worth it.
 We’re trying to do what the doctors say is impossible.
 We’re reversing disease that took years to develop in our bodies.
 We’re literally transforming our genes.
 That’s no small thing, and that’s why we need to be “all in.”
 Marriages with only 80% commitment don’t make it.
 Parents would never be only partially committed to their children.
 You are an amazing human being, and worth a 100% commitment to yourself and your health.

 Ignoring Nutrient Density